Sainte-Marie-la-Robert

 Sainte-Marie-la-Robert (/fr/) is a commune in the Orne department in north-western France.
-As of 2021, the commune had a population of 88 inhabitants.
+As of 2023, the population of the commune was 86.

 Geography

 The commune is made up of the following collection of villages and hamlets, La Sorière, La Chabossière and Sainte-Marie-la-Robert.

 The commune is within the Normandie-Maine Regional Natural Park.

 Sainte-Marie-la-Robert along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

 It is 550 ha in size.
 The highest point in the commune is 207 m.

 The river Udon along with two streams, the Coupigny and the Moulin de Besnard are the three watercourses that traverse the commune.

 Politics and administration

 Sainte-Marie-la-Robert is governed by a conseil municipal composed of seven members, consisting of both a mayor and deputy mayor.